-Ensure there is adequate utilities infrastructure to support redevelopment of the LSDS according to the vision.
+- Ensure there is adequate utilities infrastructure to support redevelopment of the LSDS according to the vision. - Consider future agreements to support infrastructure development in the LSDS such as development agreements, latecomers agreements, fee assessments, improvement districts, and other tools.

 - Coordinate with public service and utility providers during the update and development of long-range plans and system improvement plans to ensure there is adequate support for anticipated growth and development of the LSDS subarea. - Work with public service and utility providers to ensure that capital improvement plans include the projects necessary to support development in the LSDS subarea.